SerjoPepper/bot-brother/README.md

 ```

 ## Localization and texts
-Localization can used in texts and keyboards
+Localization can used in texts and keyboards.
 Templates use [ejs](https://github.com/tj/ejs).
 ```js
 // set locales